-Situated close to the River Thames and at the edge of the Chiltern Hills, BCA is the perfect place to study a variety of urban and rural habitats, our estate contains many areas of high conservation value; including woodlands, hedgerows, lake, grassland, arable habitats and biomass.
+Situated close to the River Thames and at the edge of the Chiltern Hills, BCA is the perfect place to study a variety of urban and rural habitats.
+Our estate contains many areas of high conservation value; woodlands, hedgerows, lake, grassland, arable habitats and biomass.
 This combination supports a wide variety of mammals and birdlife.

 Access to the college estate by the public is encouraged, and consequently the management of habitats and maintenance of the environment presents a very real practical opportunity.
 The unique location of the college also presents the opportunity to visit many local country parks, nature reserves, conservation areas and countryside sites.